presslabs/toplytics/toplytics/readme.txt

 **Return Values**

-If the toplytics results will be printed, then the function returns TRUE otherwise the return value is FALSE.
+If the toplytics results will be printed, then the function returns TRUE, otherwise the return value is FALSE.

 **Example**